GabrielMcryu/recipe-app-api/README.md

-# recipe-app-api
+# Recipe App API
-Recipe API Project
+This is a practice project to learn the basics of building APIs with Django Rest Framework.